You haven’t emailed your subscribers in months.

 Aside from goals, simply writing things down in general can have a positive impact.

 Now that you’ve brought your list back from the dead – you want to keep it that way.
-So what will ensure your email list stays alive and sizzling?

 How to keep your email list alive after reviving it: